 He will never forget you or forsake you.
 Nothing happens to a Christian that He doesn’t fully know about.
 Ever.
 For a Christian, there is no such thing as luck (good or bad), coincidences, or “good (or bad) fortune.”
 Now I’m the first to admit that it’s not always easy to understand the “why” of many things that happen in this fallen world, but always remember that you are in His loving care!
 His nature is perfect holiness, love, mercy, and grace.
 Trust in His nature with confidence, joy, and hope.

-I want to mention another aspect to all this that maybe you haven’t considered yet.
+I want to mention another aspect of this that maybe you haven’t considered yet.
 Have you ever prayed to the Lord, asking Him not to give you something?
-There are some things that if we actually got them, they might cause you to stumble and fall and “come up short” of eternal life?
+There are some things, that if we actually got them, might cause us to stumble and fall and “come short of” eternal life?
 It’s human nature that we always focus on what we don’t have and what we want, but God knows what is best for us.
 This is why we must trust God, who knows all things.
 This is also why some prayers are not answered – for God knows it is not best for us.
 Remember He says: “My ways are not your ways, and My thoughts are not your thoughts”; He sees the big picture, even when we cannot!

 And finally, the ultimate peace for a Christian is firmly believing that Jesus will once again come and get all who call on His name to be with Him in heaven forevermore, where there is no more sin, suffering, or death – that He will raise all of His own up to eternal life on the last Day.
-He is with us until “the very end of this [gospel/church] age”!
+He is with us to “the very end of this [gospel/church] age”!
 Do you trust fully in what the Bible (and Jesus) has said?
 He went ahead to make a place for you, as He says “so that where I am, there you also will be”!
 When He returns, He will “raise them [you, all who are in Christ] up at the last day.”